ModulePal/modulepal/backend/README.md

   * An API key for the [Tabula API](https://warwick.ac.uk/services/its/servicessupport/web/tabula/api/).
   * A HMAC-SHA1 consumer key and client shared secret for [Warwick OAuth](https://warwick.ac.uk/services/its/servicessupport/web/sign-on/help/oauth/apis/) (obtain [here](https://warwick.ac.uk/services/its/servicessupport/web/sign-on/help/oauth/apis/registration/)).
   * An app on [Heroku](https://www.heroku.com/) for Java.

+  You may not require all of these services, e.g. the SMTP server and Mailchimp.
+Please remove them yourself if so.

   The following steps will run the backend either locally or on Heroku: